5-day Short Course: Seismic Inversion and Rock Physics (5-9 January 2015)

 The EDGER Forum is offering a 5 day short course on the topic of integration of seismic inversion and rock physics for reservoir characterization.
-Originally scheduled for the summer, we have postponed this short course until January 2015 (dates TBD).
 The rate for individuals from member companies will be $500.
 Limited space for individuals from potential member companies is available for $2,500 per delegate.
 Coffee, breakfast, and lunch provided daily as well as catered dinner on Thursday.

-We are targeting new hires from our consortium members to attend the weeklong class.
+The course is open to consortium members to attend the weeklong class, limited space is available for potential new members.
 Mrinal Sen and Kyle Spikes will co-instruct, using their expertise in inverse theory and rock properties.
 The morning sessions will consist of lectures and background information.
 Hands-on exercises will be the focus in the afternoon sessions.
 These exercises will be based on well log and seismic data provided from the EDGER Forum.

 - Introduction to seismic reservoir characterization